dusmel/engineering-playbook/5. Developing/Twelve Factor App/readme.md

 }
 ```

-Dependencies are isolated within _node-modules_ folder where all the [node](https://www.npmjs.com/) packages or libraries are compiled and installed.
+Dependencies are isolated within `node-modules` folder where all the [node](https://www.npmjs.com/) packages or libraries are compiled and installed.

 ## 3 - Configuration

-Configuration (credentials, database connection string, ...) should be stored in the environment.
+Configuration (credentials, database connection string, etc) should be stored in the environment.

 ### What does that mean for our application ?

-In _database.js_, we define the _postgres_ connection and use DATABASE_URL environment variable to pass the postgres connection string.
+In `database.js`, we define the `postgres`connection and use DATABASE_URL environment variable to pass the `postgres` connection string.
 We use [dotenv](https://yarnpkg.com/en/package/dotenv) yarn package to easily manage environment variables for local development.

 ```
 const production = {